 This week’s issue has a focus on Eastern Health, their services and recent Eastern Health developments such as where to go for a screening test and visitor restrictions.

 This week, we highlight the work done by the Migrant Information Centre as they continue to provide vital support to families in Ringwood and Box Hill throughout COVID-19.
 They have adapted to the pandemic by moving group programs, information sessions and community activities online.
-To find out more, click the link above.

 This edition includes a message from the Chairperson of the Victorian Multicultural Commission on the pandemic, updates on the Victorian State of Emergency and a complete collection of multilingual COVID-19 Health Translations.

-This edition discusses the Australian Government’s response plan to aid people with a disability, the call for social cohesion and community action by the Ethnic Community Council of Victoria and the newest update by the Department of Home Affairs.
+This edition discusses the Australian Government’s response plan to aid people with a disability, the call for social cohesion and community action by the Ethnic Community Council of Victoria and the latest update by the Department of Home Affairs.

-This edition focuses on the efforts the Australian and Victorian Governments have taken to combat COVID-19 including the shutdown of nonessential services, the Box Hill Hospital’s COVID-19 Screening Clinic and Eastern Health visitor restrictions
+This edition focuses on the efforts the Australian and Victorian Governments have taken to combat COVID-19 including the shutdown of nonessential services, the Box Hill Hospital’s COVID-19 Screening Clinic and Eastern Health visitor restrictions.

 This edition includes connections to a variety of in-language advice and information on the COVID-19 epidemic and the impact it is having on multicultural communities in the Eastern Region.

-This edition includes details on the Refugee Sponsorship Reform Program pushed by Monash Council, an explanation of the Community Development Fund conducted by Knox Council and the Monthly Actions from The Refugee Council of Australia’s #YearofWelcome
+This edition includes details on the Refugee Sponsorship Reform Program pushed by Monash Council, an explanation of the Community Development Fund conducted by Knox Council and the Monthly Actions from The Refugee Council of Australia’s #YearofWelcome.